What is Interface Testing?

 Like another testing, Interface testing plays an important role in testing the software and ensures that the end-user should not face any problem while using the software.
 As the interface testing is quite tricky, proper planning needs to be done before performing it.
 So the best way to perform it is to automate the test cases which help in achieving better results.

 This is a guide to Interface Testing.
-Here we discuss what is interface testing, why there is a need for this testing, how it is performed and interface testing tools along with the advantages and disadvantages and tools used for interface testing.
+Here we discuss what is interface testing, why there is a need for this testing, how it is performed and interface testing tools along with the advantages and disadvantages and tools used for.
 You may also look at the following articles to learn more –